rngesus-wept/puflantu/artifacts/indefinites.md

 # Saqe Uywe Nathwe

 Eliza sleeps.
 Eliza slept (and now she's making breakfast).
 Eliza will sleep (but before that she wants to solve this puzzle).

 Eliza is sleeping (so you should be quiet).
 Eliza was sleeping (at the time when I got home).
 Eliza will be sleeping (so leave quietly after dinner).
+Eliza has slept (so she can solve more puzzles).
+Eliza had slept (for four hours when the sun arrived).
+Eliza will have slept (for four hours when we return from the library).

+Eliza might sleep (if there is nothing else to do).
+Eliza might be sleeping (so you shouldn't call her now).
+Eliza might have slept (but I don't know that she did).
+Eliza would sleep (but she ate too much dessert).
+Eliza would be sleeping (but there are too many puzzles).
+Eliza would have slept (but I kept speaking at her).

 ```
 | --  | Elaiza zumatuz.                                                      |